 Bleach is one of those Shonen series that suffers from an all too common issue – power escalation.
 With each subsequent arc, Ichigo and a select few others are forced to grow stronger and stronger in order to face the ever-increasing threats to the soul society, leaving other, less powerful characters forgotten as a result.

 In the previous arc, Ichigo had achieved Bankai, an ability so powerful and difficult to master that only a select few soul reapers will ever achieve it.
 Not only that, but he had done so in record time.
-Ichigo had then gone on to rescue Rukia, face off against and bested the nigh-invincible Captain Byakuya Kuchiki and saved the day.
+Ichigo had then gone on to rescue Rukia, faced off against, and bested, the nigh-invincible Captain Byakuya Kuchiki and saved the day.
 He was powerful, he was confident, and he was in for a shock.

 The greatest strength of the Bount arc, or at least the first season, is how it de-escalates, forcing Ichigo to relearn what he took for granted while allowing other, less powerful characters to shine.